Judge dismisses charges against 5 protesters for sit-in at Gardner’s office

-The demonstrators staged a two-day sit-in in June to protest the Republican's vote to repeal and the replace the Affordable Care Act.
+The demonstrators, who were part of the Democratic Socialists of America, staged a sit-in last month to protest the Republican’s vote to repeal and replace the Affordable Care Act.

 Gardner requested the charges be dropped and the Denver District Attorney’s Office followed through with the request at a hearing Tuesday morning.